intel/openvino-rs/README.md

   the limitations on [`cargo:rustc-link-search`]).

 The various OpenVINO libraries and dependencies are found using the [openvino-finder] crate.
-Turn on logging to troubleshoot any issues finding the right libraries, e.g., `RUST_LOG=info OPENVINO_BUILD_DIR=... cargo build -vv`.
+Turn on logging to troubleshoot any issues finding the right libraries, e.g., `RUST_LOG=debug OPENVINO_BUILD_DIR=... cargo build -vv`.

 [openvino]: https://github.com/openvinotoolkit/openvino